 PVI's bank accounts at an institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At times, PVI's cash balances exceed FDIC limits; however, PVI places its cash and cash equivalents in quality financial institutions and management believes no significant credit risk exists with respect to these accounts.
+At times, PVI's cash balances exceed FDIC limits; PVI has historically placed its cash and cash equivalents in quality financial institutions and management believed no significant credit risk exists with respect to these accounts.
+See additional information for subsequent events at Note 16.